Mikasa Ackerman: In Attack on Titan

+In other media

+Mikasa features in multiple video games associated with the Attack on Titan series, including: Attack on Titan, Attack on Titan 2, Valkyrie Connect, Granblue Fantasy, Disgaea RPG, The Alchemist Code, Humanity in Chains, Star Ocean: Anamnesis, and many others.
+Mikasa also features as an in-game cosmetic in the massive battle royale game, Fortnite.

+The character Lisa Simpson of The Simpsons is depicted as Mikasa at the end of the episode "Treehouse of Horror XXV".

+Mikasa would feature in several of the opening and ending songs for the Attack on Titan anime.
+In "Utsukushiki Zankoku na Sekai", Mikasa is depicted throughout, with visuals depicting her characterization.
+This ending song would be mirrored in the later ending "Akuma no Ko", in which Eren's characterization is depicted.
+In "Itterashi", the final ending song of the series, Eren and Mikasa are depicted reuniting.

+Mikasa, together with Eren and Levi, featured in an epic collaboration of Mobile Legends: Bang Bang and the anime in January 2024 with Mikasa herself appears as a skin for Fanny, who assemble herself in appearance and fighting since its release in September 30, 2016.

 Reception

 Popularity

-Mikasa was also a popular character.
+Mikasa has become a popular character.
 She was awarded "Female Character" in the Newtype 2013 awards.
-In the Newtype Anime Awards 2016-2017, Mikasa took fourth in the favorite female character category.
+In the Newtype Anime Awards 2016–2017, Mikasa took fourth in the favorite female character category.
 In the Anime Awards Selecta Visión, she took the award of "Best Female Lead Character".
 Yui Ishikawa won the "Best Supporting Actress" for her work as Mikasa Ackerman in the 8th Seiyu Awards.
 In the 36th Anime Grand Prix she was second in "Best Female Character".
 In the 3rd BTVA Anime Dub Awards, Mikasa's actress Trina Nishimura also won for her English dub.
+In the Funimation's Decade of Anime fan poll, Mikasa was voted as one of the five recipients for the "Best Girls of the Decade" category.